immateria/FireDBG/BUILDING.md

     docker run --name firedbg-<OS_NAME> --rm -it -v $(pwd):/FireDBG.for.Rust firedbg-<OS_NAME>
     ```

-4. FireDBG requires [`codelldb`](https://github.com/vadimcn/codelldb) binaries when building from source, the binaries should be placed under `FireDBG.for.Rust/lldb` directory
+4. FireDBG requires [`codelldb`](https://github.com/vadimcn/codelldb) LLDB runtime assets when building from source.

+    Recommended (keeps repo checkout clean): use the source-first installer, which caches CodeLLDB assets under a user cache directory and links `~/.cargo/bin/firedbg-lib` to it.

+    ```shell
+    ./install.sh --source
+    ```

+    Manual (legacy): download a CodeLLDB `.vsix` bundle, unzip it, and make the `lldb` directory available as `firedbg-lib`.

     ```shell
     # Download the `vsix` from GitHub